 The problem was that I was an intuitive, self-taught songwriter with 40 years writing and studio experience but no grasp of the basic grammar of music.
 To be brutally honest, I couldn’t read or write music, but had an innate sense of melody and harmony which was enough to enable me to write songs, though I’d always had to rely on a classically trained arranger to score the parts for strings and woodwind when recording my more intimate ‘chamber’ songs.
 For the past few years, however, I had been creating the parts for other instruments by playing them on a keyboard, so I was confident that I had an instinctive grasp of counterpoint and harmony.
 Taking these mini orchestrations to the next level would therefore not be unfeasible – at least in theory.

 The process of transcription was pretty exhausting.
 Paul says that he was ‘composing short, melodic lines and keeping the orchestration sparse and simple’ but things certainly became harmonically and contrapuntally dense.
-The most difficult task as far as transcription is concerned relates to the choral music.
-This was Paul’s most chromatic writing and it took a huge amount of time to work it out, I ended up devoting a few sessions to these parts and coming back to them after working my way further in to the piece.
-In a piece of this size it’s easy to get lost and demotivated – one has to keep going.
-Generally speaking, however, my process was to divide the work in to chunks and chip away it week by week.
+The most difficult task as far as transcription is concerned relates to choral music.
+This was Paul’s most chromatic writing and it took a huge amount of time to work it out, I ended up devoting a few sessions to these parts and coming back to them after working my way further into the piece.
+In a piece of this size, it’s easy to get lost and demotivated – one has to keep going.
+Generally speaking, however, my process was to divide the work into chunks and chip away it week by week.

 I am really excited to hear this work performed.
 The whole project seemed terrifying and gigantic but, as Paul says: ‘sometimes you have to seize the opportunity to develop even if it is intimidating.
 Until you venture into those dark forests of the mind you will never know what awaits you on the other side.’
 I’m certainly looking to working on more projects with Paul over the coming years!